 Is it Time to Consider Transferring Home Ownership?

 Congress may not act on the proposal this year, but a major change in capital gains tax could be coming and it has nothing to do with the rate of the tax itself.
-There is a strong push to eliminate the “stepped-up basis” rule that applies when an asset such as real estate passes to another at the time of the owner’s death.
+There is a strong push to eliminate the “stepped-up basis” rule that applies when an asset such as property passes to another at the time of the owner’s death.

 This means that when someone owns property such as the family home and that property increases in value due to inflation, the person who receives the property would have to pay tax on the increase in value, even if they do not plan to sell the property.
 Given the rate at which property values have skyrocketed in some places, this change could force family members to pay a huge tax bill or give up the home.
 To avoid this tax burden and the accompanying dilemma, it might be worth considering transferring ownership sooner rather than later.